 The academy's results are a significant point of pride for the Manchester community.
 The Progress 8 score of 1.2 is among the highest in the country, indicating that on average, students achieve over a grade higher in each subject than expected based on their starting points at age 11.
 This added value is a hallmark of the Star Academies model.

-At GCSE, the Average Attainment 8 score is 53.1, well above the England average.
-Furthermore, 29.8% of pupils achieved grades 5 or above in the English Baccalaureate (EBacc), exceeding the England average of 24%.
-These results place the school in the top 25% of all schools in England for GCSE performance.
-Parents comparing local options can use the FindMySchool Local Hub to see how these results consistently outperform most local comprehensive alternatives.
+At GCSE, the Average Attainment 8 score is 53.1.
+Furthermore, 35.9% of pupils achieved grades 5 or above in the English Baccalaureate (EBacc).
+These results place the school 1,111th out of 3,895 schools in England for GCSE academic outcomes, while the local secondary hub places it 16th in Manchester.
+Parents comparing local options can use the FindMySchool Local Hub to see how these results sit alongside local comprehensive alternatives.

 England ranks and key metrics (where available)